French ship Généreux (1810): French service

 Between 4 and 29 July 1817 Loire was under the command of lieutenant de vaisseau Guérin Des Essards.
 He sailed her from Île-d'Aix Roads to Dunkirk.

 Between 27 September and 11 December 1819 Loire was under the command of lieutenant de vaisseau Robin.
 He carried Baron de Laussat (governor of French Guiana), and passengers from Île-d'Aix Roads to Guyanne.
 She then carried the former governor, Lieutenant General Carra-Saint Cyr, passengers, and dispatches from Cayenne to Fort-Royal, Martinique.

 Lieutenant de vaisseau Robin commanded Loire from 7 March 1820 to 8 August.
 On 23 September she was under the command of capitaine de frégate Puis d'Oysonville.
 She sailed from Basse-Terre to Norfolk, Virginia.
 She then carried provisions and wood from Norfolk to Martinique.
 Next, she carried passengers and dispatches from Saint-Pierre and Basse-Terre to Île-d'Aix Roads.
 She then transported troops from Rochefort to the Îles du Vent.
 Loire was refitted again in Rochefort from August to November 1820.

-Lieutenant de vaisseau Robin reumed command of Loire at Lorient between 6 January and 17 February 1821.
+Lieutenant de vaisseau Robin resumed command of Loire at Lorient between 6 January and 17 February 1821.
 Between 31 March and 3 April she was again under the command of capitaine de frégate d'Oysonville.
 He sailed her from Île-d'Aix Roads to Martinique and Basse-Terre, and back.

 On 13 November 1821 the French Navy re-classed all its flûtes as corvettes de charge.
 However, in December 1822 she was instead listed as a gabarre.

 Loire underwent refits at Brest in November 1827, in March 1832, and again in September 1833.